Lamby777/RC-Homes/README.md

 - Admins can see/edit nearby homes of players
 - Convenient commands to flip between 2 temporary home slots (wip)
 - Supports wildcards for deleting homes (wip)
-- Drop-in replacement for zP-Homes 0.13.0, just copy over your config file
-  - Removed some compatibility checks, so update to 0.13.0 before switching
+- Your zP-Homes 0.13.0 database will carry over!
+No need to start over.
-  - Switching back to zP-Homes probably won't work, don't count on it
+  - Switching back to zP-Homes probably won't work after migration.
+Don't count on it.

 # Commands